exadel-inc/CompreFace/README.md

 ### Make arguments
 Make supports these arguments (let's use `$ make up` as an example):
 - `$ make up ID=2` - Helps solve container name collisions (appends the ID at the end, so that container `ml` becomes `ml2`)
-- `$ make up PORT=8080 DB_PORT=6650` - Sets the exposed port for the service and the database
+- `$ make up PORT=8080 MONGO_PORT=6650` - Sets the exposed port for the service and the database

-### Additional make targets
+### Additional make targets and arguments
-Check `Makefile` for more make targets that are not mentioned in this README.
-These are mainly tools for local development (not used as part of the CI/CD tests).
+Check `Makefile` for more make targets and arguments that are not mentioned in this README.

 ### Notes for Windows users
 - Containers may not build/run because of CRLF file endings.
 To fix, run `$ dos2unix * ml/* e2e/*`.